beanlab/rubber-duck/Contributers.md

   - Make sure your organization is set correctly.
 Go to the settings and look for API Keys.
     - Create a new secret key and record this information in a safe place.
 You will use this information for the rest of the semester. **Do not share this information with anyone!
 Don't accidently expose it to GitHub.
 This poses a serious security risk.** We will show you the proper way to protect this information later.

+## Discord Bots
+  - You are going to learn how to configure a Discord Bot using the intro assignment.
+This is part is key for learning how to configure your custom config file.
+  - The assignment it to create your own discord bot or rubber duck.
+Follow the instructions posted on this discord channel and finish all the parts. https://discord.gg/YGRXPCCT
+  - When you are finished with your bot put in on the channel "please-add-my-bot."
+  - After you do that you are good to

+## Customizing your config file
+  - Check the repo for the config file and make a copy of it.
+Rename it to your name.
+    - On Bean Lab under Rubber-Duck add a bot channel and a admin channel.
+    - Under the channels section go to config section and change the name section to match the name of your discord bot.

 # Intro Assignment
 The assignment it to create your own discord bot or rubber duck.
 Follow the instructions posted on this *instructions* discord channel to test if everything is running correctly. https://discord.gg/YGRXPCCT